oslabs-beta/DeSolver/README.md

 DeSolver for [GraphQL](https://graphql.org/): a lightweight, minimalist, unopinionated Node.js GraphQL framework providing a powerful yet approachable API for composing modular and reusable resolver business logic.

-DeSolver aims to provide an easy to use and approachable API to write reusable code logic across GraphQL resolvers.
+DeSolver aims to provide an easy to use and approachable API to write modular, reusable code logic across GraphQL resolvers.
 It utilizes the middleware pattern as seen in other popular frameworks as a way to create "routing" for your resolvers.

 The DeSolver instance methods allows one to load a pipeline with mini-resolver functions, and then forms a wrapper around the resolver map object, allowing one to chain a series of functions or "pre-hook" functions to execute prior to a query or mutation.
 This minimizes the need to wrap individual resolver functions manually, thereby reducing templating and additional boilerplate.
+Composing your resolvers in this way can help keep your resolver code more maintainable, scalable and testable.
 It follows the "write once, run everywhere" mantra.

 <p><br>